hit9/bt.cc/README.md

 * Horizontally from left to right represents the relationship from parent node to child node.
 * Vertically, the sibling relationship, from top to bottom, prioritizes from high to low (by default).
 * In a depth-first way, prioritize recursively ticking all descendant nodes.
+* Behaviors and entity-related data are separated, the tree stores behaviors and structure of them, the blob stores entity-related stateful data.

+In the behaviors module (system):

 ```cpp
 // Build the tree.